Preparing for the Collapse of the Petrodollar System – Part 2

 I will detail how the Washington elites sought to replace the lost global dollar demand that had been artificially created through the Bretton Woods system.
 Their solution would come in the form of something known as the Petrodollar system.
 The three primary benefits that the Petrodollar system provides to America will be explained.

-And finally, the article will conclude with an brief examination of how the Petrodollar system has influenced U.S.-Middle East relations with a specific focus on Israel.
+And finally, the article will conclude with a brief examination of how the Petrodollar system has influenced U.S.-Middle East relations with a specific focus on Israel.

 The Same Game with a New Name: "Dollars for Oil" Replaces "Dollars for Gold"

-In the early 1970s, the final vestiges of the international gold-backed dollar standard , known as the Bretton Woods arrangement, had collapsed.
-Many foreign nations, who had previously agreed to a gold-backed dollar as the global reserve currency, were now having serious mixed feelings toward the arrangement.
+In the early 1970s, the final vestiges of the international gold-backed dollar standard, known as the Bretton Woods arrangement, had collapsed.
+Many foreign nations who had previously agreed to a gold-backed dollar as the global reserve currency were now having serious mixed feelings about the arrangement.
 Nations like Britain, France, and Germany determined that a cash-strapped and debt-crazed United States was in no financial shape to be leading the global economy.
-They were just a few of the many nations who began demanding gold in exchange for their dollars.
+These were just a few of the many nations which began demanding gold in exchange for their dollars.

 It is unfair, however, to say that the Washington elites were blind to the deep economic issues confronting it in the late 1960's and early 1970's.
 Washington knew that the "dollars for gold" had become completely unsustainable.
 But instead of seeking solutions to the global economic imbalances that had been created by America's excessive deficits, Washington's primary concern was how to gain an even greater stranglehold on the global economy.

 In order to ensure their economic hegemony, and thereby preserve an increasing demand for the dollar, the Washington elites needed a plan.
 In order for this plan to succeed, it would require that the artificial dollar demand that had been lost in the wake of the Bretton Woods collapse be replaced through some other mechanism.